-• Project start dates, along with the project scope and budget, are key inputs into establishing workforce labour costs.
-Any changes to these inputs will impact Project Skilled Workforce costs and Contracted Services revenue.
+- Project start dates, along with the project scope and budget, are key inputs into establishing workforce labour costs.
+Any changes to these inputs will impact Project Skilled Workforce costs and Contracted Services revenue. - New projects are added to the Community Benefits Agreement as they are approved by government.